sriramhere/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

     _Enabling network capabilities_

 1. Open the **Package Manager Console** from the **Tools | Library Package Manager** menu.

-	> **Warning:**  If you have issues installing the packages you can get the latest versions from the **Source\Windows8ToolkitNuGets** folder of this lab.
-To use them you need to create a local NuGet package source as explained [here](http://docs.nuget.org/docs/creating-packages/hosting-your-own-nuget-feeds).

 1. In **Default project** select **CustomerManager.Metro**.